firasd/vibesbench/README.md

 > &ldquo;What a computer is to me is, it’s the most remarkable tool that we’ve ever come up with, and it’s the equivalent of a bicycle for our minds.” &mdash; Steve Jobs

 Pragmatic fluency enables alignment with the user&rsquo;s intent, which leads to high AI utility beyond commentary and analysis, such as in practical commercial tasks like tool use and code generation.

+> The ability to identify intention is critical to joint attention&hellip; The ability to engage in joint attention is crucial for language development. &mdash; [Wikipedia](https://en.wikipedia.org/wiki/Joint_attention)

+Instead of benchmarks analogous to asking a performer to hit a note on a spectrograph, we ask if the AI can jam and riff with the human.

 ### Science 101